frederic-perez/AmE-dictionary/data/dictionary.md

 __jaundice<sup>2</sup>__ _v_ :three::hammer:
 __jaunt__ _n_ :two::hammer:
 __jaunty__ _adj_ :nine: Having or expressing a buoyant or self-confident air: _a jaunty grin; a hat worn at a jaunty angle._
+__jaw away__ _idiom_ :dart: To talk incessantly and/or at great length. _Whenever I meet up with Tammy, our “conversation” is always just her jawing away while I listen patiently on._
 __jawbreaker__ _n_ __1__ A large round hard candy. __2__ _informal_ A word that is difficult to pronounce.
 __jawing__ _v_ _Stop jawing and get to work._
 __jay__ _n_